 A key output for each of the REDI3x3 funded projects is the production of a publishable working paper.
 The papers below are those published by the project, since its inception in the later half of 2012.

-A total of 78 papers have been commissioned to date, each scheduled for completion in the next 3 – 12 months.
+A total of 78 papers were commissioned.
 These will be added to the list below, as they are completed.

 In the context of high and persistent unemployment in South Africa, this paper explores the extent to which the country’s biodiversity assets, which are exceptional in global terms, contribute to providing jobs.
 A conceptual framework for defining biodiversity-related employment is presented.
 Using a methodology that draws on a combination of three different data sources (administrative data, national survey data, and existing estimates for particular biodiversity-related sectors), an initial estimate is developed of 390 000 biodiversity-related jobs in 2014, representing 2.5% of national employment.
 Of these, 18% (70 000) are jobs directly involved in conserving biodiversity, and 82% (318 000) are jobs that depend directly on using biodiversity, including both non-consumptive and extractive use.
 The results suggest strong potential for biodiversity assets to support long-term inclusive growth and employment outside major urban centres, with further work needed to quantify this potential and to determine how best it can be enabled.